-The third charter had provided only a short-term solution to the Virginia Company's problems.
+The Virginia Company's Third Charter had provided only a short-term solution for the company's financial problems.
 The Company was permitted to run a lottery as a fundraising venture.
 Other attractive features of the charter allowed Virginia's assembly to act as the colony's legislature and also added 300 leagues of ocean to the colony's holdings, which would include Bermuda as part of Virginia.
-But, the colony remained on shaky ground until John Rolfe's successful experiment.
-Tobacco become the cash crop that provided a way to recoup financially.
+But, the colony remained on shaky ground until John Rolfe's successful crop experiments.
+Tobacco become the cash crop that provided new revenue and a way for the Virginia London Trading Company to recoup financially.
 The Spaniards found the natives in the West Indies using the tobacco plant.
 They took seed to Europe where its use soon spread to other countries around the Mediterranean Sea.
 Sir Walter Raleigh is often credited with the introduction of tobacco to England.
 While in reality he may not have been responsible for its introduction, he did play an important role in the spread of tobacco use among the English.
 Spain and Portugal monopolized the European tobacco trade; England imported tobacco from Spain.
 The English colonists did not like the type of tobacco the Virginia Indians grew.
 They preferred the fragrant sort that Spanish colonists were producing in the Caribbean, which they were selling in large quantities and at high prices to London merchants.
 John Rolfe is credited with the experiment of planting the first tobacco seeds that he obtained from somewhere in the Caribbean, possibly from Trinidad.
 Two years later, Captain Samuel Argall captured Powhatan's daughter Pocahontas in the spring of 1613 and turned his prisoner into the leverage necessary to make peace.
-Pocahontas, daughter of Chief Powhatan, was kidnapped and brought to Jamestown to be traded for English prisoners and weapons that Powhatan held.
+Pocahontas, daughter of Chief Powhatan, was brought to Jamestown to be traded for English prisoners and weapons that Powhatan held.
 The exchange never took place and Pocahontas was taken to the settlement at Henrico, where she learned English, converted to Christianity, was baptized, and was christened Rebecca.
 It was about this time that she presumably came to the attention of John Rolfe.
-Rolfe was a pious man who agonized for many weeks over the decision to marry a heathen.
 He composed a long, laborious letter to Governor Dale asking for permission to marry Pocahontas.
 The letter reflected Rolfe's dilemma.
 The tone suggests it was intended mainly for official records, but at some points Rolfe bared his true feelings.
 "It is Pocahontas, to whom my hearty and best thoughts are, and have been a long time so entangled, and enthralled in so intricate a labyrinth that I can not unwind myself thereout."
+In short, Rolfe, a tobacco farmer and recent widower, needed Pocahontas, the object of his obsession, for, well, sex.
+Chief Powhatan needed Pocahontas, his daughter, to wed this English colonist to secure Powhatan’s sovereignty over his chiefdom.
 The wedding took place in the spring of 1614.
 It resulted in peace with the Indians long enough for the settlers to develop and expand their colony and plant themselves permanently in the new land.
-Unfortunately by 1616, the Virginia Company suffered further adversity.
-The original settlers (like Samuel Jordan) were due their land and stock shares, and the initial investors back home were owed their dividends.
-The Company was cash poor, and was forced to renege on its cash promises, and instead it began distributing 50-acre lots in lieu of cash payments.
-Samuel Jordan was initially given 400 hundred acres for his services to the company.
-He would eventually acquire over a 1000 acres growing tobacco in 3 different locations along the James River.
-In 1618, Samuel was also one of 8 men appointed to review the four new books of laws sent to Virginia by the Virginia Company.